 2. LAB GUIDE - needed in Week 4.
 Cuttler, C. (2020).
 A student guide to SPSS, (3rd Ed.).
 NJ: Kendall Hunt.
-(Digital format from the bookstore, \$69.80; or used print version.
-Do not buy a used access code.)
+(Digital format from the bookstore, \$52.70; OR a new or used print version.
+Do not buy a used access code - it will not work.)
 This guide will be indispensable when it comes to completing the assignments throughout this course, including software screenshots and detailed tips.
 May also be helpful for future work.